-The Obama Administration's DOD appropriations request for FY2011 was about \$490 million, according to a DOD budget document estimate, presented in February 2010.27 Because the current authorized limit is \$350 million, an appropriation of that amount would have required an increase in the authorized amount.
-H.R.
-5136, the initial House version of the FY2011 National Defense Authorization Act (NDAA), passed on May 28, 2010, included a provision to raise the authorized funding limit to \$500 million and extend the authority, currently set to expire in FY2011, through FY2012.
-It would also raise the limit on funding to build the capacity of foreign forces to participate in or support military and stability operations from \$75 million to \$100 million for FY2012.
+The Obama Administration's DOD appropriations request for FY2011 was about \$490 million, according to a DOD budget document estimate, presented in February 2010.
+He cause the current authorized limit is \$350 million, an appropriation of that amount would have required an increase in the authorized amount.
+S. 3454.
+In final action on the FY2011 DOD authorization, the Ike Skelton National Defense Authorization Act for Fiscal Year 2011, Congress extended Section 1206 authority by one year; that is, through FY2012 at the \$350 million authorization level (Section 1207 of H.R.
+6523, P.L.
+111-383, which became public law on January 7, 2011).
+It also raised to \$100 million the limit on the amount that could be provided to build the capacity of foreign military forces to participate in or support stabilization operations in which the United States Armed Forces are a participant.